microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 A variable declared as one of these types will be placed in the ``Uniform`` storage class.
 Besides, each variable will have an associated counter variable generated.
 The counter variable will be of ``OpTypeStruct`` type, which only contains a 32-bit integer.
+The integer is the total number of elements in the buffer.
 The counter variable takes its own binding number.
 ``.Append()``/``.Consume()`` will use the counter variable as the index and adjust it accordingly.